codifynw/codyscapes/README.md

 11. Add Facebook / Insta icons / links
 12. Update "Live Map" buffer at bottom
 13.
+14. Make the mobile version of the photos page scroll like a slideshow instead of vertically.

 Later Date:
 1. Automatic URL upload to S3